bloominstituteoftechnology/Data-Structures-I/README.md

 ### Extra Credit

  * Uncomment the final test in `hash-table.test.js` and make the hash-table rebalance.
 As a hash table increases in size the associated storage table will typically double in size once it reaches a certain capacity.
 Change the hash table so that it doubles the size of the storage table once it is 75% full.
+ * If you used arrays as your underlying data structure for implementing stacks, queues, and hash table buckets, convert these to use linked lists instead as the underlying data structure.
+If you started off with linked lists, convert these to use arrays.
+In order to do this, you'll need to export your linked list implementation by wrapping it inside a `module.exports`.
+Just comment out your initial implementation; don't delete perfectly good code!
- * Make the linked-list a doubly linked list.
+ * Make your linked list implementation a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list).